 Contributed Story: Inside Look at Business in China

 Chuck and I began to focus on international business and economics while studying at UMSL.
-I was leaning toward Latin America because I could already rap away in Spanish, I loved the culture and rumba on a visit to Brazil, and I felt Latin America was just as much an emerging market as Asia or Eastern Europe (but with a more manageable culture and language).
+I was leaning toward Latin America because I could already speak Spanish, I loved the culture, and I felt Latin America was just as much an emerging market as Asia or Eastern Europe.
 Chuck, on the other hand, looked at the best growth prospects and nothing else.
 He chose China.

-Here’s an email he sent during his last year there:
+Here’s an email Chuck sent during his last year there:

 Moving to China is the second biggest mistake I’ve ever made in my life – behind joining the army.
-For the longest, my impression was that they were shy, innocent, hardworking people who were opening up their economy and would rightly rule the world in some sort of “the meek shall inherit the earth”-type scenario.
-WRONG!
-Oh god was I ever wrong.
+For the longest, my impression was that they were shy, innocent, hardworking people who were opening up their economy and would rightly rule the world in some sort of “the meek shall inherit the earth” scenario.
+Oh God was I ever wrong.
 It is all just a carefully crafted “face” upon a rotten interior.

 Watching the sausage get made: an inside look at business in China